EMajesty/dl4-mods/readme.md

 <br>

-Remove the old switch bodies.
+Remove the old switch bodies by undoing the nut on the outside.

 Remove nubs in switch holes with e.g. a file, rotary tool or a 12mm / 1/2" drill bit.

 ![switches1](pictures/switches1.jpg)

-Install the switches without the nut or washers on the inside, this way the pcb should fit without desoldering the original tactile switches.
+Install the switches without the nut or washers on the inside.

+This way the pcb should fit without desoldering the original tactile switches.

 ![switches2](pictures/switches2.jpg)